dangoslen/dangoslen-me-site/content/blog/whats-the-point-of-containers-anyway.md

 Additionally, because of the "just run it" mentality of containers, the configuration of most images is also simple.
 Many images come with pre-baked configuration, with the ability to set additional or necessary environment-specific values via environment variables.

 While this sounds like a no-brainer, many applications before containers would be a slew of nested configuration files in different formats.
-Containers make this type of configuration and setup simple and promotes [convention > configuration](https://en.wikipedia.org/wiki/Convention_over_configuration).
+Containers make this type of configuration simple and it promotes [convention > configuration](https://en.wikipedia.org/wiki/Convention_over_configuration).

 ## What's the Point?